adrianpdm/JFE_ITDEV/README.md

 - Lightweight (45kB gzipped)
 - No dependencies aside from core-js and vuejs.
 - Components are unit-tested using Mocha and Chai.
+- Form validation and error hint for each field, except job history.
 - Live preview of form data in JSON format.
 - Responsive design